Register for the 2023 challenge here

 Once your poster is ready, please upload the digital file to Dropbox, Google Drive or equivalent, set the access to anyone can view with the link and email that link to us.

-IMPORTANT: Please do not send video or poster files as attachments to this email address.
+IMPORTANT: Please do not send video or poster files as attachments to email addresses, this can get blocked by firewalls!
 Large file attachments can get blocked by email servers and we may not receive your submission.

 These links will only be shared with the judges to protect the privacy of your students.
 We recommend that you test the links with a separate private account before sending it through, in case there are any access issues that are common with schools and organisations with restrictive access.